 Ratings and Reviews are arguably the most important factor when selling on a marketplace.
 Shopping online and finding the right product can be a task for many consumers, especially with thousands of options on marketplaces.
 Ratings and Reviews are a key part of the consumer buyer journey today as they influence the consumers purchasing decision.
 They can be the edge you need to convert the customer that lands on your product page but might also be looking at competitor products.

 In addition, positive feedback is extremely important as 84% of online shoppers view online reviews as personal testimonies.
 Customer reviews are also trusted more than product descriptions.
 Further, this can help to create trust between a buyer and a seller.
 When consumers come across a well-rated product, they are more willing to trust the brand, and the product and, consequently, purchase it.

 Ratings and Reviews are also important for some marketplaces to build authority.
 For example, positive consumers reviews on Amazon give you the ability to build your brand and authority as a seller.
-They also help you to qualify for Amazon’s seller offerings like the Buy Box, rank higher in search results and help you improve the buyer experience.

 Positive product reviews build credibility and social proof, which in turn helps to improve your sales and conversion rates.
 While both feedback and product reviews have a major influence on shoppers’ buying decisions when it comes to your products.
 But what’s the difference between them?

 Want to learn more about optimising your eCommerce strategy?